-The program provides high-level education to graduate students with a bachelor in electronics, communications and other scientific disciplines.
-Besides traditional courses, the syllabus includes other industry-oriented courses and opportunities for exposure to most recent advances in three different tracks.
+The program provides high-level education to graduate students with a bachelor's in electronics, communications, and other scientific disciplines.
+Besides traditional courses, the syllabus includes other industry-oriented courses and opportunities for exposure to the most recent advances in three different tracks.

 Microelectronics is intended to offer in-depth knowledge of integrated circuits and systems.

 The two-year program in Microelectronics is intended to offer a challenging high-level education and a stimulating research environment to talented students who hold a Bachelor's degree in technology or science of substantial quality and level.
 The proposed program leverages a unique peculiarity of Pavia: the townhouse's several designs and research centers of international semiconductor companies which tightly collaborate with the University to train students of high profile.
 Most companies host students for their graduation projects and participate, in co-operation with the University, in national and European research programs.
 STMicroelectronics supports a Laboratory housed inside the campus.
 Engineers who graduated from Laurea Magistralis are nowadays employees of the most important international semiconductor companies in Italy and abroad: Austriamicrosystems, Broadcom, Conexant, Elpida Memory, Huawei, International Rectifier, Marvell, Maxim, MaxLinear, Micron, National Semiconductor, Qualcomm, STMicroelectronics.

 Photonics focuses on laser and optical components technologies.